captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 this concern.

 I would argue that in the case of a site-down hotfix, you should have a mechanism for bypassing tests all together.
-There are many types of  of ways in which tests test failures which should not be a blocker to shipping a hotfix.
+There are many types of test failures which should not be a blocker to shipping a hotfix.
 For example:

-* Transient test failures cause by not properly mocking out the system clock
+* Transient test failures caused by not properly mocking out the system clock
 * Test failures introduced by your package repository being down.

 I don't think anyone would suggest disabling tests all together just to avoid